-An Early Career Conference for Graduate Students and Recent PhDs hosted by the Immigration Initiative at Harvard (IIH) and Immigration Research Fellows Program
+A Conference hosted by the Immigration Initiative at Harvard (IIH) and Immigration Research Fellows Program with Perry World House.
+All are welcome!

 Outputs will include a write-up and dissemination of the conference themes in written and innovative graphic forms in collaboration with the award-winning artist Majid Adin.